-- premiered by Orchestre Métropolitain at the AMP Gala Concert in mid- to late-October 2022; - given two subsequent international performances; and - · recorded for future release on the Analekta label.
+- premiered by the Orchestre symphonique de Montréal Chorus at the AMP Gala Concert in mid- to late-October 2024; - given two subsequent international performances; and - professionally recorded for a future commercial release.

-The winning composer or composer's estate is expected to attend the rehearsals, performances and recording of the prize-winning work, and will be publicly honoured at the AMP Gala Concert in Montreal in the fall of 2022.
+The winning composer or composer's estate is expected to attend the rehearsals, performances and recording of their prize-winning work, and will be publicly honoured at the AMP Gala Concert in Montreal.